 Looking for Bat Removal in CT?
 We help many Litchfield County homeowners with their bat problems.
 Bats are the only nocturnal mammals that can fly.
 They are always a common source of phobias, but in reality rarely feed on the blood of other animals.

 Most bats in Connecticut eat fruits and insects, with the most bat species nationwide only consuming bugs.
 Therefore, people who reside in the swampier areas of Litchfield County for example near Bantam Lake, appreciate the feeding habits of these mosquito eating nocturnal creatures.
 Bats are known to invade residential homes due to many different reasons.
-Homeowners in the Litchfield County area of Connecticut rely on Integrated Wildlife Removal for bat removal services to get rid of these freeloading bats.
+Homeowners in the Litchfield County area of Connecticut rely on CT Wildlife Removal for bat removal services to get rid of these freeloading bats.

 Our Bat Removal Company responds to more service calls about attic bats than any other problems related to bat problems.
 The typical reason for bats in the attic is that they can squeeze easily through most cracks and often holes underneath roofing shingles go ignored.
 Sometimes Litchfield County homeowners have older style homes that have attic windows that bats can get into.
 Bats prefer to roost in safe places that are provide sufficient shelter and lack of predators – your attic is perfect!